chrislema/tips-for-later/blog/posts/words-to-live-by.md

 title: Words to Live By
 image: "/images/annie-spratt-_VxyFCTEpW8-unsplash.jpg"
 readingTime: 3 minutes
+excerpt: "<p>Long before you even knew we were parenting you, your mom and I established a set of things we really cared about.
+The essentials of what it meant for you to be part of our family.</p>"

 ---
 What you know by now, by the time you read this, is that our approach to parenting you has been to teach you lessons by a set of mantras.